Zuma206/base-safe/docs.md

 # Base Safe - Documentation

-Before going any further, please familiarise yourslef with the Deta's [official SDK documentation](https://deta.space/docs/en/build/reference/http-api/base), as this I will only be documenting differences between Base Safe and the official SDK.
+Before going any further, please familiarise yourself with Deta's [official SDK documentation](https://deta.space/docs/en/build/reference/http-api/base), as I will only be documenting differences between Base Safe and the official SDK.

 ## Inclusion of Zod

 Base safe includes a full copy of Zod that's used internally.
-You can access it from the top-level of the module if you do not wish to install it seperately:
+You can access it from the top level of the module if you do not wish to install it separately:

 ```ts
 import { z } from "base-safe";